 Mr. Nelson has served as President and Chief Executive Officer of Siltronic Corporation, a global leader in the market for hyperpure silicon wafers and a partner to many top-tier chip manufacturers, since July 2003.
 He previously served as Vice President of Operations of Siltronic from 2000 to 2003.
 From 1987 to 2000, he served in various positions with Mitsubishi Silicon America.
-Mr. Nelson also serves on the board of directors of Siltronic Corporation.
-We believe that Mr. Nelson's qualifications to serve on our board include his experience in overseeing company-wide and divisional operations for Siltronic Corporation and divisional operations for Mitsubishi Silicon America, his experience in overseeing manufacturing operations at the department, division and company-wide levels, his experience in risk oversight and environmental issues, and his experience in developing and overseeing compensation programs over the past 15 years for Siltronic Corporation and, prior to that, for Mitsubishi Silicon America.
+Mr. Nelson also serves on the board of directors and the compensation committee of Siltronic Corporation.
+We believe that Mr. Nelson's qualifications to serve on our board include his experience in overseeing companywide and divisional operations for Siltronic Corporation and divisional operations for Mitsubishi Silicon America, his experience in overseeing manufacturing operations at the department, division and company-wide levels, his experience in risk oversight and environmental issues, his experience overseeing safety systems and the financial reporting process for Siltronic Corporation, and his experience in developing and overseeing compensation programs over the past 15 years for Siltronic Corporation and, prior to that, for Mitsubishi Silicon America.

-M. Lee Pelton, age 64, director since January 2006; Chairman of the Nominating and Corporate Governance Committee and member of the Finance Committee.
+M. Lee Pelton, age 65, director since January 2006; Chair of the Nominating and Corporate Governance Committee and member of the Finance Committee.